dimanikulin/dimanikulin/AIForSWArchitects_BusinessCase_en.md

 - *Medical Device Manufacturers*: Providers of smart medical devices that integrate with the platform, enabling data capture from patients.
 - *Insurance Companies*: Can leverage the platform’s data to optimize healthcare costs, adjust premiums, and offer wellness programs to policyholders.

-# 8. Solution advisory subject
+# 8. Solution advisory objective

 *Goal*: